microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-04.md

 ```

 ![](../Images/04-09-add-key-to-code.png)
-- Run the eShopOnWeb Web project and check out the App Insights tooling Test the application by running it and verify it's working.
+- Run the eShopOnWeb Web project and check out the App Insights tooling.
+Test the application by running it and verify it's working.
 - While its running you can navigate to Application Insights and view the telemetry while you are interacting with eShop running on the local machine.
 - Add something to the shopping cart, log in and check out.

 ![](../Images/04-10-check-vs-logs.png)
->**Tip:** if you can't find this button Application Insights, probably its hidden behind some other menu item, move the menus around till you find it.
+>**Tip:** if you can't find this button Application Insights, probably it's hidden behind some other menu item, move the menus around till you find it.
 This may happen depending on your resolution.

 ![](../Images/04-11-check-vs-logs-2.png)
 - Generate some load and check out the results